promatia/acts/constitution_act.md

 - (f) make decisions on behalf of the nation for its benefit, even at a cost of their benefit,
 - (g) engage in Senate votes,
 - (h) connect and network relevant citizen together,
-- (i) fulfil the responsibilities and duties of the Senate.
+- (i) fulfil the responsibilities and duties of the Senate, and
+- (j) manage at least one government department as Minister of that department.

 ### Section 4: Senate Voting Protocol
 #### Paragraph 1: Legislative Protocol